Fixed Points of Parking Functions: Words and Actions

 \begin{lemma} Let $\gcd(m,n)=d$, $\pp \in \Park_m^n$, and suppose $\xx \in \Fix(\pp)$.
 Then the multiset of coordinates $\{x_i\}_{i=0}^{m-1}$ can be partitioned into disjoint multisets, each of which is of size $m/d$ and of the form $\{a+kd+b_km\}_{k=0}^{m/d-1}$. \end{lemma}

-\begin{proof} Up to rebalancing, the action of each letter of $\pp$ increases one coordinate of $\xx$ by $m$, but the effect of the entire parking word is to send $x_i$ to $x_i + n$.
+\begin{proof} Up to the rebalancing by subtraction of a multiple of $\mathbbm{1}_m$, the action of each letter of $\pp$ increases one coordinate of $\xx$ by $m$, but the effect of the entire parking word is to send $x_i$ to $x_i + n$.
 Since each individual entry changes by a multiple of $m$, it does not change modulo $m$.
-This means that the multiset of remainders of $x_i \mod m$ must be fixed under addition of $n$, so it must also be fixed under addition of $\gcd(n,m)=d$. \end{proof}
+This means that the multiset of remainders of $x_i \mod m$ must be fixed under addition of $n$, so this multiset must also be fixed under addition of $\gcd(n,m)=d$. \end{proof}